TheTipo01/roberto/README.md

 `/preghiera` - Randomly select a custom command

-`/custom <custom command> <text>` - Creates a custom command to say inputted text out loud.
+`/addcustom <custom command> <text>` - Creates a custom command to say inputted text out loud.
 The bot will replace <god> with a random evangelical figure and <dict> with a random adjective

+`/custom <custom_command>` - Executes a previously created custom command

 `/rmcustom <custom command>` - Removes a custom command